 Low emotional intelligence is when one cannot perceive emotions accurately.
-It’s a serious issue that can affect your relationships, your career and your quality of life.
+It’s a serious issue that can affect your relationships, career and quality of life.
 Emotional intelligence might be more impactful than IQ when it comes to succeeding in life.

 Emotional intelligence is our ability to read, understand and work with the emotions of ourselves and others.
 Individuals with high emotional intelligence are more likely to enjoy higher psychological well-being and have satisfying professional and personal relationships.
 Seth J. Gillihan, PhD, licensed psychologist and author, explains “Intelligence isn’t just about being book smart.
 In recent decades, psychological research has revealed that emotional intelligence can also have important effects on our lives.”

 Individuals who lack or have low emotional intelligence are often unable to identify the emotions of others and are barely capable of recognizing their own emotions.
 This makes them incapable of connecting with others and building deep, meaningful relationships.
 Author and entrepreneur Kerry Goyette, LCSW writes in CNBC “The most emotionally intelligent people know that in addition to understanding their own emotions, it’s important to perceive the emotions of others and the way that their environment impacts those emotions.”

 So how can you know if you have low emotional intelligence?